5.4 Young people's participation in policy-making

-At national level, the National Council For Youth (NCFY) was established in 2020, including the most active Youth NGOs, is holding meetings organised by the Ministry of Youth and Sports and consultation on the policies initiated by the Ministry of Youth and Sports is done through the activity of this council.
+At national level, the National Council for Youth (NCFY) was established in 2020, including the most active youth NGOs.
+The Council had meetings organised by the Ministry of Youth and Sports in 2020 and 2021.
 The council has special committees on specific policy fields, as employment, education or culture.

 Levels of consultation

-For the Ministry of Youth and Sports and for some local authorities the creation of the consultative youth councils (under different names) is the most important formal mechanism of consultation used but no guidelines on how to organise and structure the consultation at the regional or local level had been put in place.
+For the Ministry responsible of youth and for some local authorities the creation of the consultative youth councils (under different names) is the most important formal mechanism of consultation used but no guidelines on how to organise and structure the consultation at the regional or local level had been put in place.

-According to law 52/2003 on decisional transparency, before organising a public debate, a national authority has to receive suggestions and comments on draft legislation proposals.
+According to law 52/2003 on decisional transparency, before organising a public debate, a national or local authority has to receive suggestions and comments on draft legislation proposals.
 Suggestions and comments are received by e-mail.

 Regularity of consultations

 Consultations according to the Law no. 52/2003 on decision making transparency are organised every time a new regulation (normative act) is initiated.

 On the other hand, the frequency of the National Council for Youth (NCFY) is not regulated and no meeting was organised after August 2021.
 The Consultative Council on Youth Issues functioned since 2016 until 2019, but the frequency of meetings varied from one every month or two months (at national level), to once every three or six months.
 The same variation ca be noticed at local level, depending on the local regulations.